SmartlyDressedGames/Unturned-Docs/about/getting-started.rst

 Getting Started
 ===============

 Installing the Unity Editor is required for exporting custom content into the game.
-Any 2019.4 LTS version should be compatible. `View Download Links <https://unity3d.com/unity/qa/lts-releases?version=2019.4>`_
+Most 2020.3 LTS version should be compatible; Unturned currently uses 2020.3.38f1. `View Download Links <https://unity3d.com/unity/qa/lts-releases?version=2020.3>`_

 Once Unity is installed a project can be created to house custom content.
 At this point it is recommended to import Unturned's provided source packages: